MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-performance-efficiency/includes/1-introduction.md

 ## Learning objectives

-In this module, you'll learn how to:
+By the end of this module, you will be able to:

-- Adjust your capacity based on workload by scaling up and scaling out
+- Scale your capacity based on workload
 - Optimize network performance
 - Optimize storage and database performance
+- Improve application performance by identifying bottlenecks

 ## Prerequisites

-None
+- Experience building or operating solutions using core infrastructure technology such as data storage, compute, and networking.
+- Experience building or operating technology systems to solve business problems